Gothic Western: Music

 The mixture of goth and Western music has brooding and dark motifs interwoven into cowboy culture while incorporating themes of death, occult and superstition.
 Crossover elements are seen in gothic country, but are unique to experiences of the American frontier, including Northern Mexico.
 The music encompasses storytelling and the cultural diversity of instrumentation associated with the American frontier.
 The spaghetti Western sound of Ennio Morricone is influential to the genre.
 Tom Waits, Johnny Cash, Steve Earle, The Handsome Family and Richard Marx have written Gothic Western songs.

 Film and television

 Filmmaker John Carpenter spoke of the unique quality of the genre, noting it is not the same as a Western horror.

+Curse of the Undead (1959) has been identified as the first Gothic Western film.
+Although it presented an innovative direction for both horror and Western films, American directors were slow to adopt this style; William Beaudine's 1966 films Billy the Kid Versus Dracula and Jesse James Meets Frankenstein's Daughter, although featuring Gothic elements, were closer to horror, and campier in tone.
+Instead, Italy's spaghetti Westerns would be more authentically Gothic, as features such as Django (1966), Django Kill...
+If You Live, Shoot!
+(1967), Vengeance (1968), Django the Bastard (1969), And God Said to Cain (1970), Keoma (1976) and Mannaja (1977) have been identified as Gothic Westerns, as have True History of the Kelly Gang (2019) and The Power of the Dog (2021).
+Gothic elements also appeared in Clint Eastwood's American Westerns High Plains Drifter (1973) and Pale Rider (1985).

 In television, Penny Dreadful season three is considered an example of Gothic Western, with vampires invading the West.
-And God Said to Cain, True History of the Kelly Gang and The Power of the Dog have also been referenced as being Gothic Westerns.